Create a Killer Resume and Cover Letter

 Emphasize Education

 As has been said, your work achievements are still limited at this stage, meaning that you should focus on what markets you — your education.
 Pay attention to your academic credentials, indicating the history of your schooling.
-Other than the names of your colleges and degrees awarded, make sure to incorporate any important attainments, including awards.
+Other than the names of your colleges and degrees awarded, incorporate any important attainments, including awards.
 If there are specific courses that you have completed that are linked to the present job, include them in the resume.

 Highlight Any Relevant Jobs